Alnarra/WaySouls/readme.md

 	- Arcane Archives
 	- Charms

+### Quest
+- Rest for the Wicked now properly looks for 1 sleeping bag rather then 0

 ### Config
 - Now properly introduces user to 0.3.0 rather then 0.2.0
 - Bewitchment now creates Amerthyst (not Mystic LIb)
 - Pams Harvestcraft no longer generates Eggplant / Garlic (Bewitchment / Roots have their own version)
 - Pams Gardens no longer spread
+- Journemyap Server Configuration updated

 Patch 0.3.0